a-ibrahimi/MRI-Vertebrae-Registration/README.md

 ### Still a Work in Progress

 Currently expermenting with spatially-variant and adaptive regularization.
+A horizontal comparison with TransMorph is also a work in the future.
+Based on the previous research, the baseline model had a comparable performance with TransMorph on the same dataset without any other preprocessing.

 ## Requirements